 If you sign in to KNIME Hub from the view is independent from the sign in to KNIME Hub from the browser as well as the sign in to you KNIME Hub mount point in KNIME Explorer.

-For more information on how to use KNIME Hub please refer to the KNIME Hub About page.
+For more information on how to use KNIME Hub please refer to the KNIME Hub User Guide.

 The description panel on the right of the KNIME Workbench shown in Figure 2 provides a description of the currently active workflow, or a node selected in the node repository or workflow editor.
 For a workflow, the first part is a general description, followed by tags and links to other resources related to the workflow.
 For a node, the first part is a general description, followed by the available setting options, and finally a list of input and output ports.